 The Network of Alcohol and other Drugs Agencies (NADA) is the peak organisation for non government alcohol and other drugs services in NSW.
 We advocate for, strengthen and support the sector.
-As a member driven peak body, NADA’s decisions and actions are informed by the experiences, knowledge and concerns of its membership.
+Our decisions and actions are informed by the experiences, knowledge and concerns of our members.

-We represent close to 100 organisational members that provide services in over 100 locations across NSW.
+We represent 80 organisational members that provide services in over 100 locations across NSW.
 They provide a broad range of alcohol and other drugs services including health promotion and harm reduction, early intervention, treatment and continuing care programs.
 Our members are diverse in their structure, philosophy and approach to alcohol and other drugs service delivery.

 We provide a range of programs and services that focus on sector and workforce development, data management, governance and management support, research and evaluation, sector representation and advocacy, as well as actively contributing to public health policy.